 5.22.
 The Court may direct that a further case management conference be convened if, in its view, the information in the procedural compliance statement reasonably requires such action.
-The Court may make such orders and give such directions as it considers appropriate with the primary objective of preserving the trial dates or provisional trial dates, whether at a case management conference or on its own initiative.
+The Court may make such orders and give such directions as it considers appropriate whether at a case management conference or at any time on its own initiative with the primary objective of preserving the trial dates or provisional trial dates.

 5.23.
 In appropriate cases, the Court may decide to consolidate the progress monitoring of the case with the pre-trial review.

 5.24.
-Subject to the following provisions, the pre-trial review normally will take place between 8 and 4 weeks before the date fixed for trial.
+Subject to the following provisions, the pre-trial review normally will take place between 4 to 8 weeks before the date fixed for trial.